opengeardev/oglhslackpublish/README.rst

 =====================

-This project provides a ready to go implementation of the `Lighthouse API Client <https://github.com/opengeardev/oglhclient>`__ as a Slack Bot.
+This project provides a ready to go implementation of the `Lighthouse API Client <https://github.com/opengear/oglhclient>`__ as a Slack Bot.

 It has also a `Docker
-image <https://hub.docker.com/r/opengeardev/oglhslack/>`__ for launching the slack bot in minutes.
+image <https://hub.docker.com/r/opengeardev/oglhslack/>`__ for launching the Slack bot in minutes.

 Authentication
 --------------